billbudge/Diagrammar/README.md

   <img src="/resources/basic_grouping2.png"  alt="" title="Basic Grouping">
 </figure>

-We can use these to compute more complex expressions.
+We can use these new functions just like the built in ones to create more complex functions.
 Here's the sgn function, which takes a single number as input and returns 1 if it's > 0, 0 if it's equal to 0, or -1 if it's less than 0.
 On the right, we build it from primitive functions.
 However, it's clearer if we create helper functions: "less than 0" and "greater than 0" functions, and a 5 input conditional.

 <figure>
   <img src="/resources/basic_grouping3.png"  alt="" title="Basic Grouping">